 In 2001, the Chiefs of the Okanagan Nation Alliance and the Minister of Indian Affairs and Northern Development successfully finalized the acquisition of the 56 acre site of Spotted Lake lands for the use and benefit of the Okanagan First Nation.

 The importance of this sacred site cannot be underestimated.
-In order that it may be preserved for future generations, access to the lake is monitored by the Okanagan Nation.
+In order that it may be preserved for future generations, access to the lake is monitored by the Syilx/Okanagan Nation.
 Those wishing to visit the lake should seek permission by contacting the Okanagan Nation Alliance.